Alessine/zurich_air_quality/README.md

 ## Contact

-For any questions or contributions, feel free to connect via [GitHub](https://github.com/your-username).
+For any questions or contributions, feel free to connect via [GitHub](https://github.com/Alessine) or [LinkedIn](https://www.linkedin.com/in/angela-niederberger/).